SalomePlatform/shaper/src/BuildPlugin/doc/edgeFeature.rst

 .. centered::
   Create by edges

 Select one or several edges in the viewer.
+Also, the full sketch can be selected.
+In this case, all edges of the sketch will be processed.
+Checkbox **Compute intersections** forces to split sketch edges in the points of intersection.

 **Apply** button creates edges.